-2. Keep longing for coffee: This means you are unable to take your mind off coffee.
-You are curbing your desire.
+2. Keep longing for coffee: you are curbing your desire.
+This means you are unable to take your mind off’ve coffee.
 Your practice continues but it brings down the overall quality by twenty percent.

-3. Keep contemplating on coffee: If you keep thinking about coffee, the desire for coffee will arise automatically.
+3. Keep contemplating on coffee: if you keep thinking about coffee, the desire for coffee will arise automatically.
 Non-desirable contemplation is the consequence of non-memory.
-If only you remember to gently take your mind off and focus it elsewhere each time you think about coffee, you are doing good.
+If you remember to gently take your mind off and focus it elsewhere each time you think about coffee, you are doing good.

 When you let go, you gain freedom.
 It further leads to a state of independence, peace, and fulfillment.

-Ultimately, if you can let go off everything that gives you grief, every agonizing emotion, every discursive thought, you can well imagine your blissful state I hope.
+Ultimately, if you can let go of everything that gives you grief, every agonizing emotion, every discursive thought, you can well imagine your blissful state, I hope.